Preparing Your Vehicle for Shipping

 Prepare your vehicle for the weather and climate in its destination.
 This may include anything from engine coolant to snow tires.
 A licensed mechanic will be able to tell you more.

+OUR PRICES ARE INDUSTRY LEADING.
+We've been serving our customers since 1987.
 Sims, Waters & Associates is licensed and bonded.
-We've been serving our customers since 1987.
-Our staff has over hundred years of combined experience in international freight shipping industry.
+Our staff has over hundred years of combined experience in the international freight shipping industry.
 Get a quick shipping quote now.